ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 ### Password, login, and session management settings

+**Session timeout (minutes)**
+: Enter the number of minutes after which API Manager sessions time out.
+Defaults to `720` minutes (12 hours).
+Changing this value takes effect immediately.

 **Idle session timeout (minutes)**
 : Enter the number of minutes after which idle API Manager sessions time out.
 Defaults to `60` minutes.
-Changing this value only affects logins made after the change.
+Changing this value takes effect immediately.

 **Change password on first login**
 : Select whether to enforce a change of password when a user logs into API Manager for the first time.
 This is enabled by default.